 If your loved one has sustained injuries from nursing home abuse or neglect, or you believe your loved one is not receiving adequate care at a nursing home, read on for the answers to the questions that our Tampa clients ask us most often about nursing home negligence.
 For answers to questions about your specific case, contact Frank and Jennifer Fernandez, the experienced Tampa nursing home negligence attorneys at the Fernandez Firm Accident Injury Attorneys.

-How can the Fernandez Firm Accident Injury Attorneys’s attorneys help my family with our Tampa nursing home negligence case?
+How can the Fernandez Firm Accident Injury Attorneys’ team help my family with our Tampa nursing home negligence case?

 Nursing home negligence is a serious issue that can change your loved one’s life forever.
 The individuals responsible for causing this injury should have to pay for the resulting damages, just as your loved one deserves compensation for the expenses and the impacts of the injury.
 Nursing home negligence attorneys can provide a wealth of experience and a deep understanding of the laws that govern federally-funded nursing homes.

 Some of the services that an attorney from the Fernandez Firm Accident Injury Attorneys can provide to assist you with your case include: